-Organizations should work with adolescents (youth aged 10 to 14) to question gender roles and norms.
-As at this age people's attitudes and beliefs are still forming which allows them to question harmful social and gender norms.
-This can be achieved by arranging activities "such as taking photos portraying gender inequalities in order to explore and discuss the unequal gender norms and their feelings about them in their community."
+(iii) Organizations should work with adolescents (youth aged 10 to 14) to question gender roles and norms.
+As at this gender inequalities in order to explore and discuss the unequal gender norms and their feelings about them in their community."
 (Greene et al.).